Are you fostering performance excellence and providing career development opportunities?

 Learning opportunities can come in the form of on-the-job activities, relationships and feedback, classroom training and other forms of off-the-job learning.

-Scroll down the HR Council’s Implementing an Employee Training & Development Program page to the section on Cost-effective methods for employee training and development to get tips and guidelines on how best to utilize these different opportunities.
+Scroll down the CCHRSC’s Implementing an Employee Training & Development Program page to the section on Cost-Effective Methods for Employee Training and Development to get tips and guidelines on how best to utilize these different opportunities.

 In your role as a manager, you will work with your employees to identify formal training opportunities that will benefit each of them.
 However, you also have a role to play when formal training initiatives are completed.